 4) Whitening Trays

-Whitening trays are one of the most effective ways to brighten your smile.
+Whitening trays are considered one of the most effective ways to brighten your smile.
 They hold the gel in place better than strips, which can slip and slide, and as long as the trays fit well, don’t allow the gel to be washed away as it is with pens.

 There are multiple types of whitening trays available, including universal-fit, custom-made, boil-and-bite, and pre-filled options.
 Of these, the custom-made options tend to deliver the best results since they conform to the shape of your teeth, ensuring an even application of the gel, and don’t come with the risks of tooth damage like boil-and-bite options.